 THOMAS R. CHIOLA (1998): He was the first openly gay candidate elected to public office in Illinois, winning a Cook County Circuit Court judgeship in 1994.
 While on IMPACT's board and as a state agency's general counsel, he lobbied to pass state and county sexual-orientation nondiscrimination laws.
 He also is a veteran leader in the gay sports movement and is a longtime AIDS volunteer.
-Since retiring from the bench, he has performed in Chicago theatrical productions.
+Since retiring from the bench, he has been a Chicago theater performer and producer.